GE has delivered more than 4,000 CF6‑80s, including nearly 600 -80Es like this one that power Airbus A330s.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Aging CF6 Fleet Encourages Aftermarket Innovation".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Aging CF6 Fleet Encourages Aftermarket Innovation".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.